rticommunity/rticonnextdds-examples/examples/ordered_presentation/README.txt

 -------------------

 PUBLISHER:
-The Publisher sets its presentation QoS to enable topic-level ordered access.
-Note however, that this only enforces ordering on instances from a given datawriter, and not from all writers to that topic.
-Also note that only allows datareaders to access samples in an ordered manner; it does not require that they do so, as this subscribing application shows.
+The Publisher sets its presentation QoS properties to enable topic-level ordered access.
+However, note that this only enforces ordering on instances from a given datawriter, and not from all writers of that topic.
+Also note that ordered- access configuration needs to be configured in the subscription side makes so samples are read in an ordered manner.

 SUBSCRIBER:
-The Subscriber application actually creates two DDS subscribers, to illustrate the effects of the access_scope presentation QoS.
+The Subscriber application ilustrates the effects of the access_scope presentation QoS, to creates two DDS subscribers.
 Subscriber 0 uses instance scope, meaning changes and samples are only guaranteed to be ordered *within* a given instance.
 Subscriber 1 uses topic scope, which enforces order *across* instances that are modified by the same datawriter.